 At Foodbank, we rely heavily on the individuals, community and corporate groups who volunteer their time and skills to help us provide food relief across Victoria.
-In 2016/17, more than 2000 people donated almost 25,000 hours of time to assist at our Yarraville warehouse.
+In 2017/18, more than 2100 people donated more than 25,000 hours of time to assist at our Yarraville warehouse.
 Many of our school and charity partners across the state also rely on volunteers to run their School Breakfast Clubs and food relief programs.

 As demand for emergency food relief grows, volunteers remain a vital link in getting food to people in need.
 There are many ways individuals, community and corporate groups can volunteer to help ensure everyone in Victoria has access to healthy food.

 - Warehouse volunteering – Each weekday, a number of our regular volunteers are assisted by a group of corporate volunteers to pick and pack orders placed by our charity partners.
 In addition to picking orders, warehouse volunteers may also be required to do other tasks such as sorting food and packing emergency food hampers.